Malcolm Arnold: Fantasy for Trumpet

-Malcolm Arnold was born in Northampton, UK on 21st October 1921.
-He took up playing the trumpet (great choice) at age 12, and after studying and practising intensely for five years, he was awarded a scholarship to study at the Royal College of Music.
-Whilst at RCM, Arnold studied both composition (with Gordon Jacob), and trumpet studies (with Ernest Hall).
+Malcolm Arnold was born in Northampton, England in October 1921.
+He took up playing the trumpet at age 12, and after studying and practicing intensely for five years, he was awarded a scholarship to study at the Royal College of Music.
+Whilst at RCM, Arnold studied both composition, with Gordon Jacob, and trumpet studies with Ernest Hall.
 Although primarily remembered as a composer, for the first part of his musical career, Arnold focused on being a trumpeter.
-He was principal trumpet for the London Philharmonic Orchestra (LPO), as well as other London-based ensembles.
+He was principal trumpet for the London Philharmonic Orchestra as well as other London-based ensembles.

 By age 30, Arnold devoted most of his time to composition.
 Known for his ‘light British music’, Arnold’s composition style is heavily influenced by folk melodies, which resonate in his English, Scottish, Welsh, Irish and Cornish dance suites.
 As well as concert overtures and dances, Arnold is also remembered for his film music and more “serious” symphonic works.
 He has penned over one hundred film scores including: The Bridge on the River Kwai (1957), Hobson’s Choice (1954), The Key (1958), Africa Texas Style (1967) and David Copperfield (1969).
 Arnold also won an Ivor Novello Award for his score for the 1958 film, The Inn of the Sixth Happiness.

-Unlike many of his contemporaries in the twentieth century, Arnold’s music was usually tonal, however he was still incredibly popular, and still is today.
-He often took influence from jazz, folk and composers such as Hector Berlioz and Gustav Mahler (another great choice).
+He often took influence from jazz, folk and composers such as Hector Berlioz and Gustav Mahler.
 Throughout his musical career, Arnold worked with a variety of well-renowned musicians such as Benny Goodman, Julian Lloyd Webber and Larry Adler.
-As well as this, he also won a plethora of honours and awards for his services to music, including a CBE in 1993.
-In October of each year (what a coincidence!) there is an annual Malcolm Arnold festival held in Northampton, which celebrates Arnold’s life and music.
+As well as this, he also won a plethora of honors and awards for his services to music, including a CBE in 1993.
+In October of each year there is an annual Malcolm Arnold festival held in Northampton, which celebrates Arnold’s life and music.

-Although it is generally agreed that Arnold’s symphonies are the most famous of his musical legacy, this particular blog is looking at something a bit different.
-A few years back I learnt Malcolm Arnold’s Fantasy for Trumpet, and it has stuck with me as it is a really exciting work, which is obviously written by a trumpet player.
-Arnold composed twelve different fantasies for twelve different instruments between 1966-1987, and the one for trumpet (op.
-100) was composed in 1969.
+Arnold composed twelve different fantasies for twelve different instruments between 1966-1987, and the one for trumpet was composed in 1969.
 Due to it being a fantasy, it, by definition, is not held back by structures and forms as its roots go back to improvisation.
 This particular fantasy can be discussed in four different parts, with three faster sections encompassing a slower section.
 All of Arnold’s fantasies are virtuosic and show off the ranges, timbres and versatility of a range of wind, brass and string instruments, with this one being no exception.